 Start the day off right with fluffy, warm, scrumptious pancakes.
-Pairs perfectly with a cup of piping hot coffee, for a satisfying breakfast.
+These banana pancakes pair perfectly with a cup of piping hot coffee for a satisfying breakfast.
 Just remember to share!

 My kids often ask for pancakes in the morning.
-If they ask before I’ve had at least one cup of coffee, they might get a frown and something along the lines of, “just pour yourself a bowl of cereal!”
-Now if I’m caffeinated up, I’ll gladly whip up one of several of my “go-to” pancake recipes!
-And this is one of them, especially if there are bananas sitting on my counter, nearing their expiration date.
+Of course, if they ask before I’ve had at least one cup of coffee, they might get a frown and something along the lines of, “just pour yourself a bowl of cereal!”
+But, if I’m caffeinated up, I’ll gladly whip up one of my “go-to” pancake recipes!
+And this is one of them, especially if bananas are sitting on my counter, nearing their expiration date.
 That’s a “win-win”!
-Kids get fed and I feel good about not throwing food out!
+Kids get fed, and I feel good about not throwing food out!

 - 1 ½ cups milk